damianhakert/damianhakert.github.io/source/_posts/2016-03-31-shared-runners.markdown

 ## The machines

-All your builds run on [Digital Ocean](https://www.digitalocean.com/) 4GB, with CoreOS and latest Docker Engine installed.
+All your builds run on [Digital Ocean](https://www.digitalocean.com/) 4GB instances, with CoreOS and the latest Docker Engine installed.

 Your builds will always be run on fresh machines.
-This will reduce the potential security issues to zero, meaning there is no potential of breaking out of the container.
+This will effectively eliminate possible security issues, as there is no potential of breaking out of the container.

 ## The tags

-All Shared Runners received two tags: `shared` and `docker`.
+All Shared Runners are tagged with `shared` and `docker`.

-You can use these tags in your `.gitlab-ci.yml` to limit which runners are used for what branches:
+You can use these tags in your `.gitlab-ci.yml` file to limit which runners are used for specific jobs:

 ```
 test: